vernemq/vernemq/docs/connect.rst

 Go
 --

-We recommend to use the official `Paho MQTT client library <http://eclipse.org/paho/clients/golang/>`_.
-A simple example would look like the following:
+We recommend the official `Paho MQTT client library <http://eclipse.org/paho/clients/golang/>`_.
+A simple example looks like the following:

 .. code-block:: Go